 Simple English definitions for legal terms

-Read a random definition: deficiency judgment
+Read a random definition: offer in compromise

 The Winchester, Statute of was a law passed during the reign of Edward I in England.
 It required every man to have armor to keep the peace and established rules for high and petty constables, organizing the police and enforcing old Saxon police laws.
 This law was repealed in 1827 by the Criminal Statutes (England) Repeal Act.